Compliance and Enforcement for Environmental Assessment Projects

 Environmental Assessment Act 2018

 On December 16th, 2019, the new Environmental Assessment Act (2018), came into force.
 Many projects with an environmental assessment (EA) already underway before December 16, 2019 continued under the former Act (2002) process, while any projects that began their EA after December 16th, 2019 are proceeding under the current Act (2018) process.
-Regardless of the process being followed by a particular project, The Compliance and Enforcement provisions of the new Act apply to all regulated parties, including holders of Certificates and Exemption orders.
+Regardless of the process being followed by a particular project, The Compliance and Enforcement provisions of the 2018 Act apply to all regulated parties, including holders of Certificates and Exemption orders.

 Overview of EAO Compliance & Enforcement